shreyashguptas/javia/docs/PYTHON.md

 If you're running Raspberry Pi OS with Python 3.13 (latest versions), you may encounter issues installing PyAudio and other dependencies because:

 1. **No pre-built wheels** - PyAudio doesn't have pre-compiled binaries for Python 3.13 yet
-2. **Compilation requires memory** - Building from source needs more RAM than Pi Zero 2 W has
+2. **Compilation requires time** - Building from source takes extra time even on Pi 5
 3. **Build dependencies** - Requires many additional packages and build tools

 ## ✅ Recommended Solution: Use System Packages